-HitKeep vs Vince: Single-Binary Analytics in Go
+HitKeep vs Vince: Single-Binary Go Analytics With Cloud and Teams

 If you are comparing HitKeep vs Vince, this is not the usual “single binary vs big stack” comparison.